Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

 Here are 5 key things we’d suggested remembering for when running a Capterra lead generation campaign:

 - Be very clear on your numbers (key ratios, budget, conversion rates).

 - Build a good landing page and continue to split-test.

 - Check that you’re in the right category.

 - Use UTM tracking to monitor the source and version of your campaign traffic.
-Here’s the simple free tool I use to general UTM links.
-For a more advanced link tracking tool, I recommend Rebrandly.
+Here’s the simple free tool we use to general UTM links.
+For a more advanced link-tracking tool, we recommend Rebrandly.

 - Monitor your bidding and, if the ROI works, aim to be in a Top 3 position.

 Next Steps: Got some more ideas on how to get more employee engagement software sales leads from Capterra?
-Get in touch and share them with me via email – I’d love to hear them!
+Get in touch!